SwatantraKasliwal/hackademics/README.md

 # hackademics
-Our Hackathon Website foe relief from anxiety,depression and stress
+Our Hackathon Website for relief from anxiety,depression and stress.